-HWR = Hardware Revision (check nameplate)
+\HWR = Hardware Revision (check nameplate)

 - The servo amplifiers can be destroyed, if DC bus link voltages are different.
-Only servo amplifiers with mains supply from the same mains (identical mains supply voltage) may be connected by the DC bus link. - The sum of the rated currents for all of the servo amplifiers connected in parallel to an S700 must not exceed 48A. - Use 6mm2, unshielded single cores with a max. length of 200mm; use 6mm2 shielded cables for longer lengths.
+Only servo amplifiers with mains supply from the same mains (identical mains supply voltage) may be connected by the DC bus link. - The sum of the rated currents for all of the servo amplifiers connected in parallel to an S700 must not exceed 48A. - Use 6mm, unshielded single cores with a max. length of 200mm; use 6mm shielded cables for longer lengths.
 In this case no fuse for line protection is required. - Servo amplifiers working generatively very often, should be placed beside amplifiers, which need energy.
 That reduces current flow on longer distances.

-Fusing information are explained in detail in the "Product Wiki", available at www.wiki-kollmorgen.eu, on the WIKI page "DC Bus link in parallel".
+Fusing information are explained in detail in the KDN on page "DC Bus link in parallel".